rouzbeh-afrasiabi/click-through-rate-prediction/README.md

 ## Modeling results

 ### Using Ensemble of Models
-To predict click-through rate a VotingClassifier model was created by combining two separate models, namely , SGDClassifier and ExtraTreesClassifier.
-As can be observed from the results shown below, by combining these models the false positive rate is reduced to the lowest value.
+To predict click-through rate, a VotingClassifier model (ensemble) was created by combining two separate models, namely , SGDClassifier and ExtraTreesClassifier.
+As can be observed from the results shown below, by combining these models the false positive rate is reduced significantly.

 <img src='./images/ensemble.png'> </img>